awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 | US West \(N\.
 California\) | rds\-data\.us\-west\-1\.amazonaws\.com |
 | US West \(Oregon\) | rds\-data\.us\-west\-2\.amazonaws\.com |

+If you require cryptographic modules validated by FIPS 140\-2 when accessing the Data API through a command line interface or an API, use a FIPS endpoint\.
+For more information about the available FIPS endpoints, see [Federal Information Processing Standard \(FIPS\) 140\-2](http://aws.amazon.com/compliance/fips/)\.

 ## Authorizing access to the Data API<a name="data-api.access"></a>

 Users can invoke Data API operations only if they are authorized to do so\.
 You can give a user permission to use the Data API by attaching an AWS Identity and Access Management \(IAM\) policy that defines their privileges\.
 You can also attach the policy to a role if you're using IAM roles\.
 An AWS managed policy, `AmazonRDSDataFullAccess`, includes permissions for the RDS Data API\.